sosiristseng/template-hexo-next/source/_posts/basic-syntax.md

 ## Inline HTML

-You can simply use HTML If you need a certain HTML tag or html comments.
+HTML tags are supported if you need a particular HTML tag or html comments.

-{% note default %}
 ```html
 Paragraph in Markdown.